CYXNBNBNB/ad688-employability-sp25A1-group6/README.md

 We also found interesting patterns across states.
 High-paying jobs were concentrated in places like California, New York, and Texas—but several mid-cost states also offered strong salaries in the right clusters.

 Lastly, we built a multiple linear regression model to predict salary using the same features.
 After training, the model had a very low R² of 0.0757, meaning it only explained about 7.6% of salary variation.
 The RMSE was over $43,000, so predictions were not very accurate.
-Thi46
+This tells us that salary is likely influenced by more complex, possibly nonlinear factors.